- Feasibility studies

 With the right strategy, cost base and financing to tie you over until revenues reach a sustainable level, there are opportunities to build efficient airlines both full service and low cost, around the world.
 But doing so needs the right team, the right product, the right aircraft and the right network.

-We can help you with a feasibility study, a commercial strategy, a network and fleet plan, and with actually ramping up the startup of the airline.
+We can help you with a feasibility study, a commercial strategy, a network and fleet plan, and the right mix of digital innovation and to provide a competitive edge.
+Our partners set you up for success and work together with you through the startup phase of the airline coalescing these key components into a profitable business.

 Our team of senior airline experts have extensive experience starting and managing full service and low cost airlines around the world.
 They have designed, developed and implemented startups, and have advised private, institutional and government stakeholders.
 Some have even successfully started their own airlines, which all continue to exist today.
 Unlike other consultants, none of the airlines started by our team members have gone bankrupt or ceased operations.
 For more information, please contact Shakeel Adam.